ArweaveTeam/arweave-standards/wallet-extension/README.md

 ## The global API object

-All web wallet extensions should provide (inject) a field inside the browsers `window` object called `arweaveWallet`.
+All web wallet extensions should provide (inject) a field inside the browser's `window` object called `arweaveWallet`.
 This can be accessed via `window.arweaveWallet`.
 An example `d.ts` file of this object can be found in [injected-api.d.ts](injected-api.d.ts).

 ### Indicating the injection of the API object